Hiring Contingent Workers - Development Department

-How the development department hires engineers as contractors
+How the development department hires engineers as contingent workers

 GitLab normally prefers to hire full-time permanent engineers for its development teams using entities and PEOs.
-However, there are times when teams will have a need to hire temporary contractors to help with execution.
+However, there are times when teams will have a need to hire temporary contingent workers to help with execution.

-These are a few examples of situations where a contractor may be required:
+These are a few examples of situations where a contingent workers may be required:

 • A team member is on long-term leave and the team needs to back-fill that position for a period of time.